Naif-Ganadily/EEP_596_Assignment3/README.md

 # EEP_596_Assignment3
-Word Embeddings and Similarity Search
+# Word Embeddings and Similarity Search

 The objective of this assignment was to develop an understanding of word embeddings and how to use them to compute similarities between words.
-The repository contains Programming Assignment 3 for the course EE P 596: Advanced Introduction to Machine Learning, instructed by Prof. Karthik Mohan, Student: [Your Name], TA: [TA Name], Grader: [Grader Name].
+The repository contains Programming Assignment 3 for the course EE P 596: Advanced Introduction to Machine Learning, instructed by Prof. Karthik Mohan, Student: Naif A. Ganadily.

-Assignment Overview
+## Assignment Overview
 The project is divided into several parts, including computing cosine similarity, finding nearest neighbors, intersection of neighborhoods, correlation analysis, and solving word analogies.
 I completed the following tasks:

 Computed cosine similarity between pairs of words in a text corpus using the GloVe word embedding model.